interledgerjs/moneyd/README.md

 This exposes ILP access via port 7768, but any application connected to this port will only be able to pay other applications on the same machine.

-### Deploying to Heroku
+### Cloud Test Network

-The button below will deploy an instance of moneyd running in local mode to Heroku.
+A publically accessible test network can be created by deploying moneyd to Heroku.
+Use the button below to deploy an instance of moneyd running in local mode.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Once deployed, Heroku will provide you with a url to connect to your cloud moneyd e.g. moneyd.herokuapp.com
+Once deployed, Heroku will provide you with a url to connect to your cloud moneyd which has the form heroku-app-name.herokuapp.com

 A local moneyd instance can then be set up to connect to the Heroku instance using the following commands: